bschiffthaler/mkname/README.md

 ## Invoking standalone Bash script

-The simplest way to run this is with the standalone Bash script, which has the word options embedded in the script itself.
+The simplest way to run this is with the standalone Bash script, which has the word choices embedded in the script itself.

 ```
 wget https://raw.githubusercontent.com/fabianlee/mkname/master/mkname_offline.sh